In order to receive the baccalaureate degree from the University of Puget Sound, a student must:

 - Maintain a minimum GPA of 2.00 in all graded courses, including transfer courses, in the major(s) and the minor(s), if a minor is elected.

 - Successfully complete Puget Sound's core requirements.
-(Courses taken pass/fail will not fill Puget Sound core requirements, the foreign language graduation requirement, or the upper division course graduation requirement.)
-Specific courses satisfying core requirements are listed on Puget Sound's Core Curriculum Web page and in the Bulletin.
+(Courses taken pass/fail will not fill Puget Sound core requirements) Specific courses satisfying core requirements are listed on Puget Sound's website and in the Bulletin.
 Students are reminded that specific courses applicable to the core will fulfill core requirements only during the semester(s) that they are officially listed in a Bulletin as fulfilling core.

 - Satisfy the foreign language graduation requirement in one of the following ways:

 - Successfully complete two semesters of a foreign language at the 101-102 college level, or 1 semester of a foreign language at the 200 level or above (courses taken pass/fail will not fulfill the foreign language graduation requirement);

 - Pass a Puget Sound-approved foreign language proficiency exam at the third-year high school or first-year college level;